sujaanr/Exploratory-Data-Analysis/README.md

-# Homeless-Shelter-Data-Analysis
+# homeless-shelter-data-analysis

-This repository contains a Jupyter Notebook (`HomelessShelter.ipynb`) demonstrating a detailed approach to analyzing Homeless Shelter Data in the Greater Toronto Region.
-The notebook spans data cleaning, exploratory data analysis (EDA), statistical testing, and model diagnostics, leveraging various Python libraries.
+this repository contains a jupyter notebook (`homelessshelter.ipynb`) demonstrating a detailed approach to analyzing homeless shelter data in the greater toronto region. the notebook spans data cleaning, exploratory data analysis (eda), statistical testing, and model diagnostics, leveraging various python libraries.

-## Getting Started
+## getting started

-These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.
+these instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.

-### Features
+### features

-The notebook encompasses several key aspects:
+the notebook encompasses several key aspects:

-- **Library Imports:** Importation of essential Python libraries for data manipulation, visualization, and statistical analysis.
+- **library imports:** importation of essential python libraries for data manipulation, visualization, and statistical analysis.
-- **Data Reading:** How to load the dataset from an Excel file.
+- **data reading:** how to load the dataset from an excel file.
-- **Data Cleaning and Preparation:** Steps taken to pre-process the data, making it ready for analysis.
+- **data cleaning and preparation:** steps taken to pre-process the data, making it ready for analysis.
-- **Exploratory Data Analysis (EDA):** Visualizations created to explore data distribution and the relationships between variables.
+- **exploratory data analysis (eda):** visualizations created to explore data distribution and the relationships between variables.
-- **Statistical Testing:** Implementation of ANOVA, Tukey's HSD tests, and t-tests to examine differences across various groups.
+- **statistical testing:** implementation of anova, tukey's hsd tests, and t-tests to examine differences across various groups.
-- **Model Diagnostics:** Techniques used to assess the assumptions of linear regression through residual analysis and diagnostic plots.
+- **model diagnostics:** techniques used to assess the assumptions of linear regression through residual analysis and diagnostic plots.

-## Contributing
+## contributing

-Your contributions are welcome!
-Feel free to submit a pull request or open an issue to propose changes or additions.
+your contributions are welcome! feel free to submit a pull request or open an issue to propose changes or additions.

-## License
+## license

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+this project is licensed under the mit license - see the [license.md](LICENSE.md) file for details.